Renée Vivien: Relationships

 In 1902, Vivien became romantically involved with the wealthy Baroness Hélène van Zuylen, one of the Paris Rothschilds.
 After her turbulent prior experience with Barney, Vivien found much-needed emotional support and stability in her relationship with Zuylen.
 In spite of Zuylen’s social position, which did not allow for a public relationship, the two continued a discreet affair for a number of years, often traveling together.
 In letters to her confidant, the French journalist and Classical scholar Jean Charles-Brun, Vivien wrote that she considered herself married to the Baroness.

 While still with Zuylen, Vivien received a letter from Kérimé Turkhan Pacha, an admirer in Istanbul and the wife of a Turkish diplomat.
 The two launched a passionate correspondence, followed by brief clandestine encounters.
 Kérimé, though French-educated and cultivated, lived according to Islamic tradition, which meant an isolated and veiled life in which she could neither travel freely nor leave her husband.
 Meanwhile, Vivien continued her relationship with the Baroness de Zuylen.

 In 1907, Zuylen left Vivien for another woman, which left her shocked and humiliated.
 Another blow came in 1908 when Kérimé, upon moving with her husband to Saint Petersburg, ended their affair.

 Vivien, terribly affected by these losses, turned increasingly to alcohol and drugs.
 The French writer Colette, who was Vivien's neighbour from 1906 to 1908, immortalised this period in The Pure and the Impure, a collection of portraits showing the spectrum of homosexual behaviour.
 Written in the 1920s and originally published in 1932, its factual accuracy is questionable; Natalie Barney reportedly did not concur with Colette's characterization of Vivien.

 World travels

-Vivien was cultivated and very well travelled, especially for a woman of her era.
+Vivien was cultivated and very well travelled.
 She wintered in Egypt, visited China, and explored much of the Middle East, as well as Europe and the US.

 After the heartbreak from Zuylen and Kérimé, Vivien fled to Japan and then Hawaii with her mother in 1907.
 Vivien became ill on the voyage.

 Her Paris home was a luxurious ground-floor apartment at 23, avenue du Bois de Boulogne (now 23, Avenue Foch) that opened onto a Japanese garden.
 She purchased antique furnishings from London and exotic objets d'art from the Far East.
 She kept an abundant amount of fresh flowers and offerings of Lady Apples to her collection of shrines, statuettes, icons, and Buddhas.

 A public square is named in her honor in Paris: Place Renée-Vivien, in Le Marais, central historic district of the French capital.